Silberstein Alzheimer’s Institute

 In the 1980s, through the generosity of William and Sylvia Silberstein and the Silberstein Foundation, a dedicated research center to study Alzheimer’s disease and memory disorders was formed at NYU Langone: the world-renowned Silberstein Alzheimer’s Institute.

 Located within NYU Langone’s Center for Cognitive Neurology, the Silberstein Alzheimer’s Institute focuses on the prevention, diagnosis, and treatment of Alzheimer’s disease and age-related cognitive decline through research, public education, and clinical care.
-The Silberstein Alzheimer’s Institute houses the National Institutes of Health (NIH) Alzheimer’s Disease Center (ADC), the Pearl I. Barlow Center for Memory Evaluation and Treatment, translational research programs, and provides support programs for caregivers.
+The Silberstein Alzheimer’s Institute houses the National Institutes of Health (NIH) Alzheimer’s Disease Research Center (ADRC), the Pearl I. Barlow Center for Memory Evaluation and Treatment, translational research programs, and provides support programs for caregivers.

 Patients participating in our clinical trials receive treatment for their condition through the Pearl I. Barlow Center for Memory Evaluation and Treatment.
 Now regarded as one of New York City’s most comprehensive diagnostic and treatment centers for patients with memory disorders of all origins, the center delivers the highest level of medical and neurological care.